gentlerainsky/tuwien_data_visualisation_2021W/README.md

 # Police Stop & Search Data Visualisation

-The visualisation can be access online on Heroku free-tier (Until it is taken down.)
+The visualisation can be accessed online on Heroku free-tier (Until it is taken down.)

 [Visualisation on Heroku](https://police-stops-earch-vis.herokuapp.com/)

 ## Development Detail Overview